 Companies featured in this edition of the newsletter: ENZ, OPSSF/ OPS.V

-Volume Alert: Enzo Biochem, Inc. (NYSE: ENZ), a pioneer in molecular diagnostics, saw a spike in its trading volume on Monday as it traded over 600,000 shares- that’s more than four times it’s three month average daily volume.
+Volume Alert: Enzo Biochem, Inc. (NYSE: ENZ), a pioneer in molecular diagnostics, saw a spike in its trading volume on Wednesday as it traded over 500,000 shares- that’s almost two times it’s three month average daily volume.

-Price Alert: Opsens Inc. (OTCQX: OPSSF) (TSX: OPS.V), a healthcare company that engages in the development, manufacture, sale, and installation of fiber optic sensors for interventional cardiology, fractional flow reserve (FFR), oil and gas, and industrial applications, hit a 52 week high at $1.03 on the bulletin board and $1.35 on the Toronto Venture Exchange this past week.
+Opsens Inc. (OTCQX: OPSSF) (TSX: OPS.V), a healthcare company that engages in the development, manufacture, sale, and installation of fiber optic sensors for interventional cardiology, fractional flow reserve (FFR), oil and gas, and industrial applications, announced that OptoWire’s performance was highlighted in the Circulation Journal, the Official Journal of the Japanese Circulation Society.